joounii/dummy-tree/README.md

    - **File Size (Min / Max in KB)**: Target size range for generated files.
    - **File Extensions**: Extensions to randomly assign to created files.
    - **Fill Content**: How the dummy data should be populated.
+   - **Compress to ZIP**: Toggle to package output into a ZIP archive.
 3. Click the submit button to begin generation.
-4. Watch the terminal output for progress and the completion summary.
+4. Watch the progress dialog and status popups for generation completion.

----

-## Important Note

-- **Compress to ZIP**: The UI currently includes an option/button to output directly as a `.zip` archive.
-This feature is **under active development** and does not compress files yet.
-It will be added in an upcoming update.

 ---